Holiday Park (find out more here)

 Wray Castle, a neo-Gothic structure from the 1800s, sits on the northwestern shore of the lake, only a few miles south of Ambleside and with a dedicated jetty for boat access from Brockhole or Ambleside.
 Complete with turrets and towers, the castle's church-like interiors and panoramic views are a real treat for tourists.
 Tours run daily through the castle, where its history can be explored further, and the grounds are worth a short walk or a picnic.

-As with a lot of the Lake District, the beauty of the region lies in its remoteness, allowing visitors to get away from city bustle to immerse themselves in peaceful landscapes and relax to the fullest.
-As such, public transport is not as well-connected as with sites in other regions of the country, and the easiest way to arrive at the park is via car - the site is found approximately half an hour's drive, or twenty miles, from junction 36 of the M6.
-The nearest railway station is Windermere, approximately 3 miles away on the terminus of the Windermere Branch Line, which is in turn only a couple of stops from the nearest mainline station, Oxenholme Lake District.
+As with a lot of the Lake District, the beauty of the region lies in its remoteness, allowing visitors to get away from the city bustle to immerse themselves in peaceful landscapes and relax to the fullest.
+Hill of Oaks is approximately half an hour's drive, or twenty miles, from junction 36 of the M6.
+The nearest railway station is Windermere, approximately 6 miles away on the terminus of the Windermere Branch Line, which is in turn only a couple of stops from the nearest mainline station, Oxenholme Lake District.
 National Express services also run to the nearby town of Kendal.

 Lake Road